omnistrate-oss/saasbuilder/README.md

 #### Why do I need to specify an environment type?

-CustomerPortal runs in an environment scope.
+Customer Portal runs in an environment scope.
 The services and subscription plans that are made available to the users depend on the environment type that you specify when running the application.
-CustomerPortal supports DEV, STAGING, QA, CANARY, PRIVATE and PROD environment types.
+Customer Portal supports DEV, STAGING, QA, CANARY, PRIVATE and PROD environment types.
 User sign-ups are supported in _PROD_, while other environments are meant for internal use.

 Learn more about environments [here](https://docs.omnistrate.com/operate-guides/pipelines/)